 We have a knowledge deficit.
 Despite the fact that scientists have tried to educate Americans about our environmental chaos for a long time, it doesn't seem to be sinking in.
-Pipher cites a report From May 2011* that found 25% of Americans continue to be dismissive and doubtful about the reality of global climate change.
+Pipher cites a report from May 2011* that found 25 percent of Americans continue to be dismissive and doubtful about the reality of global climate change.

 We engage in faulty thinking.
-Thoughts such as, “The things I could do won’t really make a difference.”…or, “The earth is too far gone already; why bother?” are common but dangerous, leading to despair and hopelessness.
+Thoughts such as, “the things I could do won’t really make a difference" or "the earth is too far gone already, so why bother?” are common but dangerous, leading to despair and hopelessness.

-So, what’s can we do?
+So, what can we do?
 Below are ideas from both Pipher and Brach.

 - Be gentle with yourself.
 Thinking about our troubled earth is frightening and uncomfortable.
 Acknowledge your feelings.
 Do so in small doses if you become overwhelmed.